-You may say, “Mr. LaBovick, how did you get such a rich historical lesson out of the annuals of the Congressional Record of 1778?”
-And to that I say,“Thank Stephen Kohn, Esq. the Executive Director of the National Whistleblower Center and one of the finest constitutional historian lawyers around.”
+You may say, “Mr. LaBovick, how did you get such a rich history lesson out of the annuals of the Congressional Record of 1778?”
+And to that, I say, “Thank Stephen Kohn, Esq. the Executive Director of the National Whistleblower Center and one of the finest constitutional historian lawyers around.”
 He labored hours to show that the Founding Fathers had contemplated the need for a Qui Tam/False Claims Act law.
-From that point forward Senator Charles Grassley took the ball, and on July 30, 2013 the US Senate finally enacted National Whistleblowwer Appreciation Day!
+From that point forward Senator Charles Grassley took the ball, and on July 30, 2013, the US Senate finally enacted National Whistleblower Appreciation Day!

 Mr. Grassley (for himself and Mr. Levin) submitted the following resolution, which was considered and agreed to:

 Whereas, in 1777, before the passage of the Bill of Rights, 10 sailors and marines blew the whistle on fraud and misconduct harmful to the United States;

 Whereas the Founding Fathers unanimously supported the whistleblowers in words and deeds, including releasing government records and providing monetary assistance for reasonable legal expenses necessary to prevent retaliation;

 Whereas, on July 30, 1778, in demonstration of their full support for whistleblowers, the members of the Continental Congress unanimously enacted the first whistleblower legislation in the United States that read: “Resolved, That it is the duty of all persons in the service of the United States, as well as all other the inhabitants thereof, to give the earliest information to Congress or other proper authority of any misconduct, frauds or misdemeanors committed by any officers or persons in the service of these states, which may come to their knowledge” (legislation of July 30, 1778, reprinted in Journals of the Continental Congress, 1774-1789, ed.
 Government Printing Office (Washington, DC, 1908), 11:732);